wellscrosby/MRGHoloOcean/docs/README.md

-This folder contains holodeck's user-facing documentation (hosted at holoocean.readthedocs.io), and is compiled with [Sphinx](http://www.sphinx-doc.org/en/master/).
+This folder contains holoocean's user-facing documentation (hosted at holoocean.readthedocs.io), and is compiled with [Sphinx](http://www.sphinx-doc.org/en/master/).

 The documentation can be built locally to preview changes before pushing to